-1. Explain the application of computational or quantitative thinking across multiple knowledge domains

-2. Apply the foundational principles of computational or quantitative thinking to frame a question and devise a solution in a particular field of study

-Guiding prompts: What are some example questions students might explore in this course?
+T. Explain the application of computational or quantitative trinking across multiple knowledge domains (2) Guiding prompts: Identify the knowledge domains across which students will explain the application of computational or quantitative thinking.
+In what ways might an instructor evaluate students on the acquisition of this skill? the foundational principles of computational or quantitative thinking to frame a question and devise a solution i n a particular field of study • Guiding prompts: What are some example questions students might explore in this course?
 What are some foundational principles students will apply to those questions?
+In what ways might an i instructor evaluate students on the acquisition of this skill?
+2.11.46 3.
+Identif y the impacts of computing and information technology on humanity • Guiding prompts: What are some examples of human impact students could explore in this course?
 In what ways might an instructor evaluate students on the acquisition of this skill?

-3. Identify the impacts of computing and information technology on humanity

-Guiding prompts: What are some examples of human impact students could explore in this course?
-In what ways might an instructor evaluate students on the acquisition of this skill?

-4. Construct a model based on computational methods to analyze complex or large-scale phenomenon

-Guiding prompts: What are some examples of complex phenomena students might explore in this course?
-How will students go about constructing models to analyze these phenomena?
-In what ways might an instructor evaluate students on the acquisition of this skill?

-5. Draw valid quantitative inferences about situations characterized by inherent uncertainty

-Guiding prompts: Identify examples of the types of situations students will explore.
-What will a valid inference look like?
-In what ways might an instructor evaluate students on the acquisition of this skill?

-6. Evaluate conclusions drawn from or decisions based on quantitative data

-Guiding prompts: What are some sample findings students will evaluate?
-In what ways might an instructor evaluate students on the acquisition of this skill?
+4. Construct a model base d on computational methods to analyze complex or large-scale phenomenon : What are some examples of complex phenomena students might explore in v will students go about constructing models to analyze these phenomena?
+In wnat ways might an instructor evaluate students on the acquisition of this skill?
+5. Draw valid quantitative i inferences about situations characterized by inherent uncertainty • : Identify examples of the types of situations students will explore.
+What will a valid inference lo this skill? ok like?
+In what ways might an instructor evaluate students on the acquisition of 6.
+Evaluate conclusions dra awn from or decisions based on quantitative data • Guiding prompts : What are some sample findings students will evaluate?
+In what ways might an te students on the acquisition of this skill?

-Quant & Comp Thnk Found.
+✓ Quant & Comp Thnk Found.
 (G05F)